complxalgorithm/graph-data/README.md

 # Contributing
 Contributions are more than welcome.
 Simply make a pull request for my review.
 If there are any issues with or suggestions for the program that you may have, create an issue for my review.

+I should specify again, though, that I created this program as a way to learn the Plotly library.
+As such, I would prefer completing the to-do list on my own.
+However, if you would like to check off anything that is on the to-do list (or add any features that are not on the to-do list), I request that you make helpful comments so that I understand what you did and can learn from it.

 # Copyright
 &copy; 2023 [Stephen C. Sanders](https://stephensanders.me).
 Licensed under the <a href="https://github.com/complxalgorithm/graph_data/blob/master/LICENSE">MIT License</a>.